kevinmilleryo/beer-helper/README.md

 ![Screenshot](public/imgs/beer-helper-screenshot.png)

 How It's Made:
-Tech used: HTML, CSS, JavaScript, Bootstrap, Node.js, Express.js, MongoDB
+Tech used: EJS, CSS, JavaScript, Bootstrap, Node.js, Express.js, MongoDB

 Optimizations: Would like to eventually add a sort function for sorting by account type, distributor, user, etc.  Would like to be able to export accounts by week, month, etc.